ishtatann/SpaceTradersUnitySDK/docs/SystemsApi.md

 Get Shipyard

 Get the shipyard for a waypoint.
-Send a ship to the waypoint to access ships that are currently available for purchase and recent transactions.
+Requires a waypoint that has the `Shipyard` trait to use.
+Send a ship to the waypoint to access data on ships that are currently available for purchase and recent transactions.

 ### Example
 ```csharp